BenjaminSiskoo/nSide/README.txt

 the expansion slot is set to Gamepad, JoyPair, or 4-Players Adaptor, this can result in controller inputs meant for Player 3 controlling Player 1 as well.

-The interface also has a Save Screenshot function, which can save a screenshot in PNG format at any time while a game is running.
+The interface now has a Save Screenshot function, which can save a screenshot in PNG format at any time while a game is running.
 Please be aware that the PNG compression is somewhat poor.